 Listening and/or participating in various webinars, webcasts or podcasts is one way of doing so.
 Webinars (or webcasts) are essentially presentations given live online, via the web and teleconference.

 Webcasts are often recorded to allow you subsequent access at any time.
 Many of the hosting mental health organizations will also provide you with continuing education units (CEUs).

-You may want to check out Mental Health Webinars for You, April 2014 for this month's list of specific free webcasts.
+You may want to check out Free Webinars for Mental Health Professional, July 2014 for this month's list of specific free webcasts.

 20+ Organizations that Offer Free Webinars to Mental Health Professionals: